Majorska vodka — frequently asked questions

 Where is Majorska vodka made?

-Majorska vodka is produced in Frankfort, Kentucky.
-The distillery, Buffalo Trace Distillery, Buffalo Trace Distillery, INC., holds the TTB basic permit for the brand.
-According to TTB COLA records, Majorska vodka appears on 13 approved labels.
+Majorska vodka is produced in Ireland.
+According to TTB COLA records, a U.S. basic-permit holder of record is on file, based in Frankfort, Kentucky.
+Majorska vodka appears on 13 approved labels.

 Who makes Majorska vodka and who owns the brand?

-The basic permit holder is Buffalo Trace Distillery, Buffalo Trace Distillery, INC..
-According to TTB COLA records, Buffalo Trace Distillery, Buffalo Trace Distillery, INC. holds the basic permit under which Majorska labels are approved.
+Majorska vodka lists a U.S. basic-permit holder of record on its TTB filings.
+According to TTB COLA records, that permittee holds the basic permit under which Majorska labels are approved; TTB filings record the permit holder, not who distills the spirit.
 Parent-company ownership is not part of TTB public filings and is not included here.

 What proof is Majorska vodka?